Among the 3 choices, which one stands at the top? Free standing, wall mounted or the doorway pull up bar?

 Safety always comes first.
 It’s no point investing on a cheap or expensive equipment if you are unable to use it due to a tragic or stupid injury.

 Last, but not least, do not forget suspension trainers.
-Most people find it harder to perform chin ups and pull ups on suspension trainers like the TRX than stable pull up equipment such as those mentioned above.
+Most people find it harder to perform chin ups and pull ups on suspension trainers like the TRX or the Jungle Gym when compared to stable pull up equipment such as those mentioned above.
 They require more stability from the total body to perform these movements, thus helping you build more aesthetic and functional muscle at the same time.